The endless barrels of G-Land

 - 07 March 2012 | Travel

 G-Land is one of the most renowned waves of Java.
 Located in the Eastern side of the island, G-Land is also one of the most exposed reefs in Indonesia, catching more swell than any other break.
-The reef stretches along one and half kilometres and holds four different take-off surf spots, targeted to different levels of surfing experience.
+The reef stretches along one and half kilometers and holds four different take-off surf spots, targeted to different levels of surfing experience.

 "Kongs" is the first break way up the point and very rarely drops below three feet.
 It offers long workable walls and it is a slower and mellower break compared to those down the line.